SAP-samples/teched2022-DT261/README.md

 - Data Ingestion for Industry Cloud Solutions
 - SAP Fiori Launchpad

-> **Note:** You will be provided with an environment having above requirements available for the on-site TechEd hands-on workshop.
+> **Note:** You will be provided with an environment having above requirements available for the on-site SAP TechEd Hands-On Lab workshop.

 ## Exercises